GovTechSG/purple-a11y/README.md

   -s, --strategy       Strategy to choose which links to crawl in a website scan
                        .
 Defaults to "same-domain".
                                        [choices: "same-domain", "same-hostname"]
+  -k, --nameEmail      To personalise your experience, we will be
+                       collecting your name, email address and usage data.
+                       Your information fully complies with GovTech’s Privacy Policy.
+                       Please provide your name and email address in this format "John Doe:john@domain.com".
+                                        [string] [required]
+  -j, --customFlowLabel  Give Custom Flow Scan a label for easier reference in t
+                         he report                                      [string]
 Examples:
   To scan sitemap of website:', 'node cli.js -c [ 1 | Sitemap ] -d <device> -u
    <url_link> -w <viewportWidth>